chy101010/Aeroplane-Chess/README.md

 ## Controls
 Player
-* You are the red planes
+* The user controls the red planes

 Game Screen
 * Click the dice to roll.